libreswitch/ops/docs/qos_cli.md

 `show qos queue-profile [{<NAME> | factory-default}]`

 #### Description
-When no parameter is provided, then a sorted list of defined profile names and their status will be shown.
+When no parameter is provided, then a sorted list of defined profile names and their status is shown.

-When a name is given, this command will display the details of the specified profile.
-The name 'default' can be used to display the current details of that profile.
+When a name is given, this command displays the details of the specified profile.
+The name "default" can be used to display the current details of that profile.

-When the 'factory-default' parameter is used in place of a name, then the factory supplied profile will be displayed.
+When the "factory-default" parameter is used in place of a name, then the factory supplied profile is displayed.

 #### Authority
 All users.